fishslips/TimSeverance/docs/Academic/CS-3370/Streams and Exceptions.md

 istream::gcount, istream::seekg, istream::tellg, istream::read, ostream::write, istream::getline(istream&,string&, char), istream::unget, ios::clear, string::copy, string::empty, string::stoi, string::stof, string::find_first_not_of, string::find, string::substr, string::clear, string::c_str.

 The goal here is to understand strings and streams better, as well as serializing simple object data.
 Along the way, I ended up creating a few handy XML-related functions for future use, which I named getNextTag, getNextValue, both of which take an input stream as a parameter.
 You might find such a practice useful.
 Remember to do a case-insensitive compare when looking for tag names.
 For case-insensitive string comparisons, it is handy to use the non-standard C function, strcasecmp, defined in <cstring>as a GNU/clang extension.
-(This function works like std::strcmpbut ignores case.)
-In MicrosoftVisual C++ the function is named stricmp(possibly with a leading underscore).Note: to extract a char*from a C++ string object to pass to strcasecmp/stricmp, you need to call c_str( )on the string objects:
+(This function works like std::strcmp but ignores case.)
+In MicrosoftVisual C++ the function is named stricmp(possibly with a leading underscore).
+Note: to extract a char* from a C++ string object to pass to strcasecmp/stricmp, you need to call c_str( )on the string objects:

 strcasecmp(s1.c_str(), s2.c_str())// Returns negative|0|positive for <|==|>

 Sample input files are in this zip file.
-The files employee2.xmlthroughemployee8.xmlhave errors that you should catch through exceptions and print a meaningful message.
+The files employee2.xml through employee8.xml have errors that you should catch through exceptions and print a meaningful message.
 Here’s my output:

 $ ./a.out employee2.xml
 Missing <Name> tag